Alpine pipit

 The alpine pipit (Anthus gutturalis) is a species of bird in the family Motacillidae.
 It is found in New Guinea.

 Description

-The Alpine Pipet is a medium sized bird that lives in the Alpine Grasslands.
+The alpine pipit is a medium-sized bird that lives in the alpine grasslands.
 It has a light brown back and wings with tan colored tips to its back feathers.
 Its chest is a strong tan color, matching the color of its similar tan tips of its back feathers and wings.
-The Pipit has a skinny pointed beak.
+The pipit has a skinny pointed beak.
 Directly under the tail, the bird has medium length red legs attached to long-toed pronged feet.
-The Pipet also has three long tail feathers that extend about two inches off the back of its body.
+The pipit also has three long tail feathers that extend about two inches off the back of its body.

-Bird Song
+Bird sng

-Alpine Pipet sing when they are in flight right above the ground.
-The Alpine Pipet's song sounds like "tsee tsee repeatedly.
-It is a high pitched quick noise.
-The Pipit does this many times for a long period of time, making a high pitched bird song.
+Alpine pipit sing when they are in flight right above the ground.
+The alpine pipit's song sounds like "tsee tsee repeatedly.
+It is a high-pitched quick noise.
+The pipit does this many times for a long period of time, making a high-pitched bird song.